Get insider access

 Our Verdict

-The Nakamichi DRAGON is very good for mixed usage.
+The Nakamichi DRAGON is great for mixed usage.
 The sheer amount of volume and bass on tap means that it's ideally suited for larger spaces where disturbing the neighbors isn't a concern.
-Its bass-heavy sound thrives on low-end-driven music genres like hip-hop and dancehall, but it's equally suited to vividly rendering orchestral timpani hits and blaring horns in a Hans Zimmer soundtrack.
+Its bass-heavy sound thrives on low-end-driven music genres like hip-hop and dancehall, but it's equally suited to vividly rendering the orchestral timpani hits and blaring horns in a Hans Zimmer soundtrack.
 The exaggerated bass can bleed into the mid-range, though, and the lack of dialogue enhancement tools means it's not as well-suited to TV shows.
 That said, it has outstanding format support, and the presence of three HDMI In ports, as well as 4k HDMI 2.1 passthrough at 120hz, makes the DRAGON a very enticing prospect for gamers (especially those with multiple consoles).
+Just be mindful that you'll need to be fastidious when it comes to setup to ensure you get the best performance for your space.

 Pros